Jafea7/ctbrec-debian/README.md

 ```

 Where:

-  - `/home/ctbrec/.config/ctbrec`: This is where the application stores its configuration and any files needing persistency.
+* `/home/ctbrec/.config/ctbrec`: This is where the application stores its configuration and any files needing persistency.
-  - `/home/ctbrec/media`:          This is where the application stores recordings.
+* `/home/ctbrec/media`:          This is where the application stores recordings.
-  - `/home/ctbrec/logs`:           This is where the application stores the server.log.
-  - `TZ`:                          The timezone you want the application to use, files created will be referenced to this.
+* `TZ`:                          The timezone you want the application to use, files created will be referenced to this.
-  - `PGID`:                        The Group ID that CTBRec will run under.
+* `PGID`:                        The Group ID that CTBRec will run under.
-  - `PUID`:                        The User ID that CTBRec will run under.
+* `PUID`:                        The User ID that CTBRec will run under.

 Browse to `http://your-host-ip:8080` to access the CTBRec web interface, (or `https://your-host-ip:8443` if TLS is enabled).